 Consider your location.
 A room with soft surfaces such as carpet and drapes is better than one with hard surfaces.

-Consider the possibility of interruptions.
+What are the chances of interuption?
 Crying babies and barking dogs will completely steal the show.
 If you’re shooting outside you have planes, trains, automobiles, and don’t forget the wind.

 One of the best ways to isolate your voice is to record with a lav mic.